The Best SERP APIs

 If you’ve decided to go with an API for Google search scraping, here’s an overview of four robust tools to help you pick the best one.

-Oxylabs is another major proxy provider with the largest (and often best-peforming) proxy network.
+Oxylabs is a major proxy provider with the largest (and often best-peforming) proxy network.
 Its SERP Scraper API supports Google, together with other major search engines.
 It collects and structures all web search features and many other Google properties like Shopping.

 SERP Scraper API is probably the most feature-complete tool on this list.
 It lets you target any location up to a very granular level, desktop and mobile devices, retrieve data directly or in batches via webhook.
 It’s also the only option to support CSV output, even if it covers limited search types (mostly Google web search).

-In our tests, SERP Scraper API was also fast(6.15 seconds avg. response time).
-It scales very well and completed all requests without fail.
 There’s no playground to test your configurations, but Oxylabs has detailed docs, competent customer service, and you can download a Postman collection.

-- Avg. response time: 6.15 seconds
+• Avg. response time: 6.04 seconds

-- Locations: 195 with country, city, and coordinate targeting
+• Locations: 195 with country, city, and coordinate targeting

-- Parser variety: All SERP features, News, Shopping, and more
+• Parser variety: All SERP features, News, Shopping, and more

-- Integration methods: Proxy-like, API (open connection & webhook)
+• Integration methods: Proxy-like, API (open connection & webhook)

-- Output formats: Raw HTML, parsed JSON, CSV
+• Output formats: Raw HTML, parsed JSON, CSV

-- Price: From $99 for 29,000 results ($3.41/1,000 requests)
+• Price: From $49 for 17,500 results ($2.8/1,000 requests)

 Read the Oxylabs review for more information and performance tests.